 - Maintaining complete and accurate records of all trust activity, including applicable deposits and distributions to beneficiaries

 Assets that are held in a trust are not required to go through the New York probate process, but you’ll notice that some of the steps associated with trust administration are very similar to what is done during probate.
 The trustee is allowed to hire an attorney to assist with the administration of the trust and to pay legal fees from the trust assets.

-Let Us Help You During This Difficult Time
+Let Our Brooklyn Estate Planning Attorney Help You During This Difficult Time

 If you're wondering what happens next, Alatsas Law Firm can help.
 Experienced estate planning attorney Theodore Alatsas provides New Yorkers with dedicated and compassionate assistance throughout each step of the probate, estate, and trust administration process.